-- Full power is supplied to the track at all times, to all locomotives helps get better pickup. - The power is not DC, but includes Digital control signals - these provide instructions for individual locos. - Each loco has its own DCC decoder to receive these signals.
+- Full power is supplied to the track at all times, to all locomotives - helps get better pickup. - The power is not DC, but includes Digital control signals these provide instructions for individual locos. - Power is alternating; non-polarised rails attract less dirt. - Each loco has its own DCC decoder to receive these signals.